CHOOSING A PPL SCHOOL

 Upset prevention and recovery training (UPRT) is not currently required for employment as an airline co-pilot but it is shortly going to be a mandatory requirement for ATPL holders and consequently for command.
 The Wings Alliance offers this as an option with our partners Ultimate High Aviation in Goodwood and we strongly recommend that all our trainees complete this excellent and exhilarating course ahead of it becoming mandatory. www.ultimatehigh.co.uk

-The final stage of training with the Wings Alliance, is the Airline Pilot Certificate (APC) course.
+The final stage of training with the Wings Alliance, is the APS-MCC course.

-The selection day normally costs £240 including VAT however, for a limited period the cost will be discounted to £120 including VAT.
+The assessment day costs £195 including VAT.
 It is conducted at the Wings Alliance headquarters in Clevedon, UK.

-The purpose of the APC course is to select, train and place suitable graduates from licence training with Wings Alliance Member schools with partner airlines.
+The purpose of the APS-MCC course is to select, train and place suitable graduates from licence training with Wings Alliance Member schools with partner airlines.

-A prerequisite of the course is an EASA CPL(A) with multi-engine IR and ATPL(A) theory credits (with the training conducted at Wings Alliance member schools), and the right to live and work in the EU.
+A prerequisite of the course is an EASA or UK CAA CPL(A) with multi-engine IR and ATPL(A) theory credits , and the right to live and work in the EU (for EASA lincences) or teh UK (for UK licences).

 Please complete the application form which we will check for eligibility.
-If you are eligible you will be invited for selection.
-Those selected will be invited to join the APC course.
+If you are eligible you will be invited for assessment.
+Those selected will be invited to join the Wings Alliance.
 You will be assessed throughout the course and successful graduation and placement with employers is dependent on your performance.

-The APC course consists of a 2 week CBT course.
-This is followed by 4 days Crew Resource Management and Technical classroom training and then ten 4-hour long simulator sessions.
-The simulator training is assessed and forms the final stage of selection.
+The APS-MCC course consists of Crew Resource Management and Technical classroom training and then ten 4-hour long simulator sessions.
+The simulator training is assessed and forms the final stage of assessment.

-Next you will complete a 2-day advanced pilot core-competencies course which builds upon the non-technical CRM training undertaken before the simulator phase and introduces further pilot competencies, not covered elsewhere.
+Finally you will complete an advanced pilot core-competencies course which builds upon the non-technical CRM training undertaken before the simulator phase and introduces further pilot competencies, not covered elsewhere.
 This training is delivered by current airline trainers who specialise in airline recruitment and selection.

 The successful candidates are then put forward to our partner airlines where, if selected, they complete ratings on specific aircraft types and then proceed to line training with the airline.